mishakarpinskiy/test_splynx_docs/files/voice/auto_cdr_processing/auto_cdr_processing.md

 ![File format](test_cdr_format.png)

-**Very important thing is to have 1 file with calls per 1 day, because Splynx checks name of a file and if file with this name was imported to Splynx, after that file was updated - Splynx won't re-load this updated file as file with this name was already imported.**
+**Very important thing is that each file must be with unique name, because Splynx checks name of a file and if file with this name was imported to Splynx and after that file was updated - Splynx won't re-load this updated file as file with this name was already imported.**

 Now, when data source is added, you need to go to the **Config -> Voice -> Auto CDR processing** and add auto processing unit: